Game Rules for Special Events

-Players pick their own teams (and team names as well).
+Players pick their own teams (team names as well).

 Preferred format is 3v3.
 A maximum of 4 players per team.
 Format will be determined by event director before the small-sided games begin based on the number of players available.

 Teams may be co-ed.
-And, players may be from different age groups as well.
+And, players may be from different age groups (when multiple age groups are included).

 NO coaching, unless you are playing!

 May be taken in any direction.
 As the kick off is an indirect kick, you cannot score directly from a kick off.
 The ball must be 100% over the mid-line to be considered on the offensive half of the field.